11 Surefire Tips to Improve Productivity Using BPM Workflow

 Your Key Point Indicators (KPIs) change every time you change your parameters.
 You should update them after every BPM workflow improvement that you make.
 KPIs allow you to measure success, so they are important tools for your own use.
 They should be quantitively measurable things, like an increase in revenue, less inventory used, or a small growth in how much you get done of a day.

 Let us use an example.
-If you spend an hour a day answering emails and you want to streamline this process, you can make changes to the bpm workflow in a variety of ways.
+If you spend an hour a day answering emails and you want to streamline this process, you can make changes to the bpm workflows in a variety of ways.
 Have a secretary answer your emails, automate the system so that the right mails reach the right departments without your intervention… there are any number of ways to update the way your firm handles emails, all of which benefit you by freeing up your time.

 By having really clean sales data, creating a sales culture where people can overachieve, setting KPIs that drive actual results and consistently monitoring, measuring and adjusting them, I’ve really been able to improve many parts of business development here at HubSpot. -Hubspot director of business development.

 Now… originally, your KPI for answering your emails might have been how quickly you could get through them when you arrived in the morning.
 Some mornings might be entirely devoured by answering emails… some mornings you might be finished in a half hour.
-If you redefine your bpm workflow so that your emails go elsewhere, you can no longer use this KPI.
+If you redefine your bpm workflows so that your emails go elsewhere, you can no longer use this KPI.
 A better one could be measuring how many emails get to the correct departments using the software system.
 It might be in measuring response time, or in measuring how much you can make now that this time has been freed up.